 Research the area covered, prices, ticket purchasing, and airport options

-Before a trip, I always take a look at the local transit system to plan my transportation from the airport to the place I’m staying and within the city.
+Before a trip, I always take a look at the local transit system to plan my transportation from the airport to the place I’m staying within the city.
 This helps me plan a budget for Uber if I see the need and have cash in the local currency if the airport bus or tram doesn’t take card payments.
 It also helps me plan what type of luggage I’m going to take.
-When I’m in New York City, I know I’ll be travelling to and from the airport on the subway and rail line, so I tend to avoid a rolling suitcase unless I have to.
+When I’m in New York City, I know I’ll be travelling to and from the airport on the subway and rail line, so I tend to avoid a rolling suitcase.

 2. Save the map to your phone or keep a paper copy

-Don’t rely on a data to navigate public transportation
+Don’t rely on data to navigate public transportation

 You might feel like a loser holding open a paper map on the subway, but it’s always best to have an offline version of a local transit map.
 I’ve been on the subway before, looking at my progress on a map, only to lose the signal and my instructions.
 For this reason, I always download an offline Google Map to my phone.
 This saved me when my SIMs weren’t working as planned in Florence and Sofia.
 I also save a photo of the transit map to my phone.